Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in 2D bounded domains with ripped density and large initial data: Introduction

+Furthermore, the application of the divergence theorem and crucial integration by parts enables us to avoid estimating some second-order spatial derivatives (see \eqref{z3.38}).

-has uniform estimates independent of $\lambda$, which seems to suggest that the term $P(\rho)-\bar{P}$ in the bounded domains demonstrates superior suppression effect on the viscosity coefficients compared to $P(\rho)-P(\tilde{\rho})$ in the whole space.
-Then we succeed in deriving the desired estimates on $L^\infty(0,\min\{1,T\};L^2)$-norm (see Lemma $\ref{l3.4}$).
-Having these time-independent estimates at hand, we can complete the proof of \textit{a priori hypothesis} (see Lemma $\ref{l3.5}$) in the bounded domain.
-We point out that the \textit{effective viscous flux} plays essential roles in our analysis.
+With the aforementioned difficulties resolved, we then succeed in deriving the desired estimates on $L^\infty(0,\min\{1,T\};L^2)$-norm (see Lemma $\ref{l3.4}$).
+Having these at hand, we can obtain the time-independent upper bound of the density by applying Lagrangian coordinates technique used in \cite{DE97} (see Lemma $\ref{l3.5}$).
+Consequently, the proof of \textit{a priori hypothesis} is complete once the bulk viscosity is properly large (see {\it Proof of Proposition \ref{p3.1}}).
+We point out that the effective viscous flux and Desjardins-type logarithmic interpolation inequality play essential roles in our analysis.

 The rest of the paper is organized as follows.
 In the next section, we recall some known facts and elementary inequalities that will be used later.
-Section \ref{sec3} is devoted to establishing the desired {\it a priori} estimates, while the proof of Theorem \ref{t1.1} is given in Section \ref{sec4}.
+Section \ref{sec3} is devoted to obtaining {\it a priori} estimates.
+The proofs of Theorems \ref{t1.1} and \ref{t1.2} are presented in Sections \ref{sec4} and \ref{sec5}, respectively.